Dezer-Host/script/README.md

 You may not copy, distribute, or modify this script for other purposes without explicit permission from the author.

 **Contributions are welcome** for improving the installation experience, but usage is limited to DezerX customers and partners.

+If you want to contribute but don't know where to start, check the [TODO](./TODO.md) file for ideas and open tasks.

 All rights are reserved by the author.